[REL] Pippi Långstrump (1969) [TV series]

 Re: [REL] Pippi Långstrump (1969) [TV series]

-Oh yeah, I remember THOSE subtitles!!!
-You are right.
+Oh yeah, I remember THOSE subtitles!!! :D You are right.

 Hopefully Google translate does better with Estonian these days.